w3c/i18n-discuss/explainers/string-meta-explainer.md

 Different threads have suggested different ways of providing this:

 * Provide a `Localizable` dictionary definition that each Specification can define locally
-* Provide a `Localizable` type in WebIDL [2] that Specifications can just reference
+* Provide a `Localizable` type in [WebIDL](https://github.com/whatwg/webidl/issues/1025) that Specifications can just reference
-* Use a JSON-LD serialization form the `i18n` namespace
+* Use [JSON-LD serialization forms](https://www.w3.org/TR/json-ld/#base-direction) based on the `i18n` namespace
-* Use an application-specific means of encoding the values into a string’s character sequence [cite]
+* Use an application-specific means of encoding the values into a string’s character sequence (such as used by [WebAuthn](https://www.w3.org/TR/webauthn-2/#sctn-strings-langdir); note I18N's [comments](https://github.com/w3c/webauthn/issues?q=is%3Aissue+is%3Aopen+label%3Ai18n-needs-resolution) about this)

 ### What is the state of the request to WebIDL?